 Initially, I thought about the possibility of a new paradigm of practice from the viewpoint of a practitioner.
+But, we are all patients.
+Pretty soon I realized that checking this out from just a practitioner perspective was faulty.

-After a few years in practice I started to find more effective and authentic ways to work with my clients.
-(I have clients, not patients because I’m a nutritionist.
-So, you’ll notice that I use “client” and “patient” somewhat interchangeably when I write.)
 And when I worked with or read information from other practitioners who I respected I saw that they, too, followed some basic tenets to help their patients.

 Respecting each person’s unique bio-individuality is a must.
 There is no one ‘right’ protocol, no matter how many blogs and books purport this to be the case.

-Equally important is respect for a clients’ wishes and life, as opposed to the practitioners’ ideas about how the healing process should unfold.
+- Equally important is respect for a clients’ wishes and life, as opposed to the practitioners’ ideas about how the healing process should unfold.
 Ultimately, clients are in charge of their lives.
 A practitioner’s job is to advise and assist—not dictate.

-Finally, it is important to help clients learn to understand and follow their own innate wisdom and knowledge, not just be ‘compliant.’
+- Finally, it is important to help clients learn to understand and follow their own innate wisdom and knowledge, not just be ‘compliant.’
 Compliance is blindly following rules.
 Helping a client understand their physiology and how to adjust accordingly is the way toward healing.

 In the next blog, we’ll cover the final part of Paradigm of Practice – information.
 As a lover of research and information tracking, I’m excited to share this piece with you. 🙂